hallzy/website/README.md

 This script will also install a program called ncftp which is what it uses to transfer files via ftp.

+#### Windows

+The same applies for windows.
+The arguments file just needs to be created and populated.
+Then run the upload.bat script.

 ### My Resume

 My resume is built using LaTeX.
 I have more details about how it was created on